tallarium/reverse_proxy_plug/README.md

 [![License](https://img.shields.io/hexpm/l/reverse_proxy_plug.svg)](https://github.com/tallarium/reverse_proxy_plug/blob/master/LICENSE.md)
 [![Last Updated](https://img.shields.io/github/last-commit/tallarium/reverse_proxy_plug.svg)](https://github.com/tallarium/reverse_proxy_plug/commits/master)

-A reverse proxy plug for proxying a request to another URL using [HTTPoison](https://github.com/edgurgel/httpoison).
+A reverse proxy plug for proxying a request to another URL using a choice of Elixir HTTP client libraries.
 Perfect when you need to transparently proxy requests to another service but also need to have full programmatic control over the outgoing requests.

 This project grew out of a fork of [elixir-reverse-proxy](https://github.com/slogsdon/elixir-reverse-proxy).
-Advantages over the original include more flexible upstreams, zero-delay chunked transfer encoding support, HTTP2 support with Cowboy 2 and focus on being a composable Plug instead of providing a standalone reverse proxy application.
+Advantages over the original include more flexible upstreams, zero-delay chunked transfer encoding support, HTTP2 support with Cowboy 2, several options for HTTP client libraries and focus on being a composable Plug instead of providing a standalone reverse proxy application.

 ## Installation